atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 I do not love to displease those who seemingly wish to give me pleasure -- or I would leave this place immediately.
 I am surrounded with people who are by no means suitable to me.
 Lord Woburn is the most sensible person among us, but then he is capricious beyond expression -- He will have it that Evelyn is in love with me -- I should not, I confess, have suspected him of a particular inclination, but my lord has pointed out several little attentions in his behaviour, which very much induce me to be of his lordship’s opinion. -- This discovery has not pleased me; I do not want people to be in love with me, unless I am inclined to be in love with them in return. -- I did not, indeed, at first believe Lord Woburn was serious; I thought he was only in a rallying humour; but I begin to find he was both serious, and right in his conjectures.
 Yet I can never love Evelyn, and therefore I wish he would not be particular to me. -- After this discovery I endeavoured to discourage him as much as I could. -- My behaviour made him so uneasy, that he, at last, complained of it.

 "I have no right," said he, the other day, "to expect a return to my passion from you, yet may I not hope, from the gentleness of your disposition, that you will not drive me to absolute despair? suffer me but to admire you, lady Charlotte, and I will never cease to be the most respedtful of your admirers -- You cannot, however, treat me as you will, hinder me from adoring you.
-The passion which I feel for you will not be destroyed but with my existence.”
+The passion which I feel for you will not be destroyed but with my existence."

 What can one say to such a man, who really, I believe, speaks from his heart. -- There are a thousand men to whom, if they speak in ever so Serious a manner, I can give no sort of credit; but Evelyn’s whole carriage proves his sincerity -- if I ought to say so; -- and I shall not be able, therefore, to bring myself to treat him with scorn, or to assume coquettish airs before him. -- Coquetry is against my nature; it is also contrary to my natural disposition to behave ill to anybody who wishes to see me, or make me, happy. -- Now, as I can never marry Evelyn, I certainly should not feed him with hopes. -- There will be required some delicacy in my conduct upon this occasion. -- I think it would be more prudent to leave the Castle, as Evelyn shows no inclination to decamp -- But why must I be obliged to quit a family who have been very polite to me, and who endeavour to entertain me as much as they can? -- I have done nothing to render flight necessary. -- I will stay -- and, for the direction of my future conduct, learn how to behave properly to a man whom I shall, however, on no account encourage in the way he desires to be distinguished by me. --